antoniofull/antoniofullone.com/README.md

 ## CSS

-I use CSS GRID and CSS CUSTOM PROPERTIES.
-I ditched Sass and other pre/post processors.
+CSS GRID and CSS CUSTOM PROPERTIES.
+No Sass no post/pre processors

 ## Javascript

-I use ReactJS and vanilla ES6.
+ReactJS and ES6.

 ## HTML Editors